 However, there isn't much clarity or communication about the plan for recovery.
 Her manager doesn't seem to have the answers either.
 She's hoping that leadership communicate this soon.
-Fiona's partner has noticed she's struggling to switch off is affecting their home life.
+Fiona's partner has noticed she's struggling to switch off situations during Covid, which 32 of when finishing her work, which is affecting their home life.